brooklynrail/brooklynrail-platform/content/donate/_index.md

 ---
 title: Donate to the Brooklyn Rail
-headline: Donate to the Rail
+headline: Help us raise $150,000 in 31 days
-deck: Help us operate the Rail independent, relevant, and free
+deck: Your support will help keep the Rail independent, relevant, and free
 summary: Help us build a $10 million endowment to keep the Brooklyn Rail independent, relevant, and free for generations to come
 donation_goal: 150000